Volume of world trade in goods. Reviews of foreign trade. Theories of international trade

 Foreign trade helps:

-• receive additional income from the sale of the national product abroad;
+• receive additional income from the sale of national products abroad;

 • increase labor productivity;